Santa Monica, California: Film and television

-Hundreds of moving pictures have been shot or set in part in Santa Monica.
+Hundreds of films have been shot or set in part in Santa Monica.

 Films

+Charlie Chaplin filmed in Palisades Park in 1915 for his comedy short film By The Sea.
 One of the oldest exterior shots in Santa Monica is Buster Keaton's Spite Marriage (1929) which shows much of 2nd Street.
 The comedy It's a Mad, Mad, Mad, Mad World (1963) included several scenes shot in Santa Monica, including those along the California Incline, which led to the movie's treasure spot, "The Big W".
 The Sylvester Stallone film Rocky III (1982) shows Rocky Balboa and Apollo Creed training to fight Clubber Lang by running on the Santa Monica Beach, and Stallone's Demolition Man (1993) includes Santa Monica settings.
 In Pee-wee's Big Adventure (1985), the theft of Pee-wee's bike occurs on the Third Street Promenade.

 Henry Jaglom's indie Someone to Love (1987), the last film in which Orson Welles appeared, takes place in Santa Monica's venerable Mayfair Theatre.
 Heathers (1988) used Santa Monica's John Adams Middle School for many exterior shots.
 The Truth About Cats & Dogs (1996) is set entirely in Santa Monica, particularly the Palisades Park area, and features a radio station that resembles KCRW at Santa Monica College.
 17 Again (2009) was shot at Samohi.
 Other films that show significant exterior shots of Santa Monica include Fletch (1985), Species (1995), Get Shorty (1995), and Ocean's Eleven (2001).
-Richard Rossi's biopic Aimee Semple McPherson opens and closes at the beach in Santa Monica.
+Richard Rossi's biopic Sister Aimee: The Aimee Semple McPherson Story opens and closes at the beach in Santa Monica, and his film Canaan Land features the lead characters on a date at the pier.
 Iron Man features the Santa Monica pier and surrounding communities as Tony Stark tests his experimental flight suit.

 The documentary Dogtown and Z-Boys (2001) and the related dramatic film Lords of Dogtown (2005) are both about the influential skateboarding culture of Santa Monica's Ocean Park neighborhood in the 1970s.

 Santa Monica (and in particular the Santa Monica Airport) was featured in Roland Emmerich's disaster film 2012 (2009).
-A magnitude 10.9 earthquake destroys the airport and the surrounding area as a group of survivors escape in a personal plane.
-The Santa Monica Pier and the whole city sinks into the Pacific Ocean after the earthquake.
+A magnitude 10.9 earthquake destroys the airport and the surrounding area as a group of survivors escapes in a personal plane.
+The Santa Monica Pier and the whole city sink into the Pacific Ocean in the aftermath.

 Television

-A number of television series have been set in Santa Monica, including Baywatch, Goliath, Pacific Blue (1996-2000), Private Practice (2007-2013), and Three's Company (1977-1984).
+A number of television series have been set in Santa Monica, including Baywatch, Goliath, Pacific Blue (1996–2000), Private Practice (2007–2013), and Three's Company (1977–1984), which was set in the Ocean Park neighborhood of Santa Monica.
 The Santa Monica pier is shown in the main theme of CBS series NCIS: Los Angeles.
-In Buffy the Vampire Slayer, the main exterior set of the town of Sunnydale that includes the infamous "sun sign", was in Santa Monica in a lot on Olympic Boulevard.